Press Enter to search or ESC to close

 The combination of age-related illness, disabilities that preclude daily living activities, and isolation contributes to a feeling of hopelessness.
 In order to remotivate our elders, we need to first get to the root of their problems.

-8 Ways to Motivate the Elderly
+8 Ways To Motivate The Elderly

 Some elderly people take medications that cause lethargy or adversely affect their moods.
 Others may be taking a combination that creates confusion or lack of motivation.

-Never force anyone to do anything he doesn’t want to, even if it’s “for his own good.”
-You might have to spend some time gaining his trust, so don’t expect him to jump up and do anything right away.
-A daily visit to his room or apartment will allow him to slowly warm up.
-Occasionally bringing a newspaper, magazine, or something else he enjoys will help.
+Never force anyone to do anything he doesn't want to, even if it's "for his own good."
+You might have to spend some time gaining his trust, so don't expect him to jump up and do anything right away.

-3. Educate the person.
+3. Educate The Person

 Whether living independently, in assisted living, or in a nursing home, mastery of information, no matter what the subject or activity, will give people a sense of empowerment and ultimately provide true motivation.